-Your doctor might be able to see external hemorrhoids.
-Diagnosing internal hemorrhoids might include examination of your anal canal and rectum.
+Your health care provider might be able to see external hemorrhoids.
+Diagnosing internal hemorrhoids might include an exam of your anal canal and rectum.

 - Digital examination.
-Your doctor inserts a gloved, lubricated finger into your rectum.
-He or she feels for anything unusual, such as growths.
+Your health care provider inserts a gloved, lubricated finger into your rectum.
+This allows your provider to check for anything unusual, such as growths.

 - Visual inspection.
-Because internal hemorrhoids are often too soft to be felt during a rectal exam, your doctor might examine the lower portion of your colon and rectum with an anoscope, proctoscope or sigmoidoscope.
+Internal hemorrhoids are often too soft to be felt during a rectal exam.
+Your health care provider might look at the lower part of your colon and rectum with a tool such as an anoscope, a proctoscope or a sigmoidoscope.

-- Your signs and symptoms suggest you might have another digestive system disease
+- Your symptoms suggest you might have another digestive system disease.

 You can often relieve the mild pain, swelling and inflammation of hemorrhoids with home treatments.

 - Eat high-fiber foods.
-Eat more fruits, vegetables and whole grains.
-Doing so softens the stool and increases its bulk, which will help you avoid the straining that can worsen symptoms from existing hemorrhoids.
+Eat more foods that are high in fiber.
+This helps softens the stool and increases its bulk, which will help you avoid straining.
 Add fiber to your diet slowly to avoid problems with gas.

 - Use topical treatments.
-Apply an over-the-counter hemorrhoid cream or suppository containing hydrocortisone, or use pads containing witch hazel or a numbing agent.
+Apply a hemorrhoid cream or suppository containing hydrocortisone that you can buy without a prescription.
+You also can use pads containing witch hazel or a numbing medicine.

-- Take oral pain relievers.
-You can use acetaminophen (Tylenol, others), aspirin or ibuprofen (Advil, Motrin IB, others) temporarily to help relieve your discomfort.
+- Take pain relievers by mouth.
+You can temporarily use acetaminophen (Tylenol, others), aspirin or ibuprofen (Advil, Motrin IB, others) to help relieve your discomfort.

 With these treatments, hemorrhoid symptoms often go away within a week.
-See your doctor in a week if you don't get relief, or sooner if you have severe pain or bleeding.
+See your health care provider within a week if you don't get relief.
+Contact your provider sooner if you have severe pain or bleeding.

-If your hemorrhoids produce only mild discomfort, your doctor might suggest over-the-counter creams, ointments, suppositories or pads.
+Your hemorrhoids might only produce mild discomfort.
+In this case, your health care provider may suggest creams, ointments, suppositories or pads that you can buy without a prescription.
 These products contain ingredients such as witch hazel, or hydrocortisone and lidocaine, which can temporarily relieve pain and itching.

 External hemorrhoid thrombectomy

-If a painful blood clot (thrombosis) has formed within an external hemorrhoid, your doctor can remove the hemorrhoid, which can provide prompt relief.
-This procedure, done under local anesthesia, is most effective if done within 72 hours of developing a clot.
+If a painful blood clot has formed within an external hemorrhoid, your health care provider can remove the hemorrhoid.
+Removal can provide relief right away.
+This procedure, done with a medicine that numbs a part of the body, also called a local anesthetic, works best when done within 72 hours of getting a clot.